 HHS Provider Relief Fund

 The CARES Act includes $100 billion for the Public Health and Social Services Emergency Fund for eligible health care providers for health care-related expenses or lost revenues associated with COVID-19.
 Providers eligible for this fund include public entities, Medicare or Medicaid enrolled suppliers and providers, for-profit entities and nonprofit entities in the United States that provide diagnoses, testing or care for individuals with possible or actual cases of COVID-19.
+Check the HHS website for regular updates on the Provider Relief Fund.

 What expenses qualify for funding?